Pennsylvania Route 65: Allegheny County

 PA 65 originates at a triangular-shaped interchange at the I-279/US 19 Truck concurrency near downtown Pittsburgh.
 Long ramps stretch from exit 1C on I-279 north of the Fort Duquesne Bridge.
 PA 65 starts as a limited-access highway known as the "Ohio River Boulevard".
 This was the site of many deadly accidents during the 1970s.
 The following exit is called "North Shore" and is located only on PA 65 northbound.
-This exit is the primary entrance to Acrisure Stadium (home to the Steelers) and it is also a way for drivers to get to PNC Park (home to the Pirates).
+This exit is the primary entrance to Acrisure Stadium (home to the Pittsburgh Steelers) and it is also a way for drivers to get to PNC Park (home to the Pittsburgh Pirates).

 On the following exit, PA 65 makes a loop to the north and begins a concurrency with US 19 at a diamond interchange just north of the West End Bridge.
 The following two exits (one northbound and another southbound) ends the concurrency between US 19 and PA 65.
 Beyond US 19, PA 65 returns to at-grade level as a divided highway through the western sections of Pittsburgh.
 At mile marker 2.9 near the Pittsburgh city line, PA 65 intersects the Blue Belt which crosses the Ohio River to the southwest on the McKees Rocks Bridge.

 Outside of Pittsburgh, PA 65 continues as the Ohio River Boulevard on its northwest course and passes through the following boroughs paralleling the Ohio River: Bellevue, Avalon, Ben Avon, and Emsworth.
 In Emsworth, PA 65 intersects the first terminus of the Green Belt at an intersection with Camp Horne Road.
 Upon exiting Emsworth, PA 65 returns to a divided highway and interchanges with I-79 and the Yellow Belt at exit 66 in the borough of Glenfield.

 West of I-79, PA 65 continues to parallel the Ohio River located to the south.
 Along the way, PA 65 passes through some boroughs like Haysville and Osborne.
 In the borough of Sewickley, PA 65 meets the long Orange Belt at Broad Street which crosses the Ohio River on the Sewickley Bridge and has direct access to PA 51.
 Leaving Sewickley, PA 65 crosses two more broughs (Edgeworth and Leetsdale) before exiting Allegheny County.
 In Leetsdale, PA 65 meets the first terminus of the Red Belt at an intersection involving Cross Street.